ultralightbeam/project-1_lane-detection/README.md

 ### 2. Shortcomings and how to improve

-A shortcoming of the current approach is that is it complete based on rules that we gathered from ideal driving scenarios.
-Few challenging natural scenarios that violate the rules of the algorithm would be road with illumination variations from signs, other cars making lane changes, etc, and a lot of false lanes would be generated.
-To address those situations, we can modify the algorithm in two ways
+A shortcoming of the current approach is that it is completely based on rules that we work in ideal driving scenarios.
+Few challenging natural scenarios that violate the rules of the current algorithm would be roads with illumination variations from signs, other cars making lane changes, etc. A lot of false lanes would be generated from these scenarios.
+To address this problem, we can modify the algorithm in two ways
-* modifiable lane length to gain precision
+* modifiable lane length to gain precision (only stretch lanes in the interval where there is very little jitter in slopes of detected lines)
-* incorporate temporal information
+* incorporate history -- simplest would be rolling mean of line coordinates